Rights Committee

 Committee Working Groups

 Working groups are typically made up of a subgroup of committee members who work on a specific issue or issues related to this committee.
-The current working groups, which meet via Zoom every other month on the same cycle as the full committee, include:
+The current Rights working groups, which meet via Zoom, include:

 • Royalty statement standards